778477/AppleExampleCode/SimplePing/README.md

 1.3 (Jul 2012) was a minor update to adopt the latest tools and techniques (most notably, ARC).

 1.4 (Feb 2016) added support for IPv6.
 There were many other editorial changes that don’t don’t impact on the core functionality of the sample.

+1.5 (June 2019) fixed iOSApp by Swift5. and keep SimplePing Thread live On new Runloop

 Share and Enjoy